 Townhomes and condos are very similar here, but condos usually offer a more community-focused atmosphere while many townhouses are more private with respect to amenities.

 Typically, townhouse ownership comes with lower Homeowner’s Association (HOA) fees.
 Condo HOA fees are usually higher because they have to go toward paying for the upkeep of the exterior (owing to the fact that it is jointly, and not individually, owned).
-This is often an important consideration for many people trying to decide whether to buy a townhome or condo in Los Angeles.
+This is often an important consideration for many people trying to decide whether to buy a townhome or condo in Riverside.

 When it comes to homeowner’s insurance rates, though, they are usually lower for condos than for townhouses.
 Condo owners have to insure only the interior of their home, but townhouse owners usually have to extend coverage to the exterior as well.